Click here to view our video explaining how HELP's Brain Power Program can change your life!

 The federal law that guarantees all children with disabilities access to a free and appropriate public education.
 Often referred to as IDEA.

-instructional intervention
+Instructional intervention

 A change in the way a student is taught to try to improve learning and achieve adequate progress.

-intelligence quotient
+Intelligence quotient

 A measure of someone’s intelligence as indicated by an intelligence test, where an average score is 100.